 Sometimes, when I have time to think - like now - I wonder what the hell I'm doing here.
-I left college with a degree in Aeronautical Engineering and a high level understanding of complex systems to become a test pilot for the Navy.
+I left college with a degree in Aeronautical Engineering, a lot of flight time and a high level understanding of complex systems to become a test pilot for the Navy.
 I didn't even really know what a SEAL was, nor did I know that my uncle was one.
-I went to work for DEVGRU before I knew that it was formally SEAL Team VI, the tip of the special forces spear which became responsible for helping develop and test early high-tech weapon systems for the Navy and then pushing them through the development cycle with defense companies like Texas Instruments and Lockheed or government organizations like DARPA, JPL or Aerospace Corporation for deployment to all special forces organizations.
+I went to work for DEVGRU before I knew that it was previously SEAL Team VI, the tip of the special forces spear which became responsible for helping develop and test early high-tech weapon systems like ASDS for the Navy and then pushing them through the development cycle with defense companies like Texas Instruments, Lockheed and Boeing or government organizations like DARPA, JPL and Aerospace Corporation for deployment to all special forces organizations.
 I became the lead design/development/test person on the ASDS program and helped TI, the lead contractor on the program, get the system into production.
 ASDS became very successful during its first few missions and caused a lot of visibility at the top of the command chain.
 I was then told what DEVGRU really was and asked if I would like to become a permanent member at a top secret meeting in front of a group of government dignitaries which included the President.
 How could I say no?
 All I really wanted to do was fly and have fun.
-Since then I've endured jungle and arctic training, all part of the grueling Navy SEAL BUD/S training - a six month Basic Underwater Demolition / SEAL training program designed to wash out all but the mentally and physically toughest trainees.
-Down range I've been shot at a lot and hit a few times, wasted a bunch of bad guys and blown up myriad stuff - I think I'm getting to like this life as a SEAL.
+Since then I've endured extensive water, jungle and arctic training, all part of the grueling Navy SEAL BUD/S training - a six month plus Basic Underwater Demolition / SEAL training program designed to wash out all but the mentally and physically toughest trainees (damned near got me).
+Down range I've been shot at a lot and hit a few times, wasted a bunch of bad guys and blown up myriad stuff - I think I'm getting to like this life as a SEAL - that's scary!

-My problem was that this life was beginning to define my being - I'm becoming addicted to the rush and excitement of the mission work and the camaraderie and brotherhood of my team.
-Part of my problem was my upbringing - growing up in a relatively safe and comfortable environment - never really seeing or knowing evil.
+My problem was that 'this life' was beginning to define my being - I'm becoming addicted to the rush and excitement of the mission work and the camaraderie and brotherhood of my team.
+Part of my problem was my upbringing.
+Growing up in a relatively safe and comfortable environment.
+Never really seeing or knowing evil.
 Never understanding that there existed in this world radical elements that hide behind women and children to do their evil deeds or drug lords who routinely slaughtered innocent people as well as their enemies.
 The satisfaction of bringing these assholes to their own brand of justice grew with each down range assignment.
 As did my dedication to my brothers and love of my country and family.
 The average person just can't relate to the things we see and do and the resulting personal pride and honor we feel in what we do when we do it well.
+But then there's the personal sacrifice we endure from the social isolation associated with belonging to one of the world's most clandestine organizations.

-In the starlight I could still see the cloud tops far below.
-I was cold but not uncomfortable.
-I seemed to be suspended in a timewarp.
-It was eerily quiet and nothing was moving except a shroud puller occasionally making a minor course correction at the command of the ASDS' Automatic Landing System (ALS) which was programmed to land me within an imaginary two foot circle on top of a building somewhere in no-mans-land.
+In the starlight, the cloud tops far below, I was cold but not uncomfortable.
+I seemed suspended in a time-warp.
+It was eerily quiet.
+Nothing was moving except a shroud puller occasionally making a minor course correction at the command of the ASDS' Automatic Landing System (ALS) which was programmed to land me within an imaginary two foot circle on top of a building somewhere in no-mans-land.